 At the end of the interview, Anderson posed a puzzle for us to solve: “Why is it that those who have left Ipoh still love the place while those who live here just couldn’t care less?”

-Note: An edited version of this article [Old World Charm] was published on 20th Feb, 2016 in the now-defunct The Malay Mail.
+Note: An edited version of this article [Old World Charm] was published on 20th Feb, 2016 in The Malay Mail.